Gil-ER/GoldCoffer/GoldCoffer/README.md

 - Left Click
 	- No modifier
 		- Open the report Window
-	- SHIFT key down
+	- With SHIFT key down
-		- Hide this button
+		- Hides minimap button
 - Right Click
 	- Center Window
 - Info displayed when the button is moused over